greenkimparsons/employee-mgmt-system/README.md

 # employee-mgmt-system

 Started off with creating a schema file that includes the three tables(dept, role, and employee) on both workbench and sql file.
 I then created prompts to ask the user of what action they wanted to do.
 Each prompt had it's own separate function.
 The first function I created after the main inquirer prompt was the "Add Dept".
 Originally it wasn't working because I didn't add the { deptName: answer.dept } argument/param in it.
 After that it worked and the same method was done for the "Add Role" function.
+I didn't know how to get the data to show of all the employees, roles, and departments.

 # Github Repo link